Last updated: 2023-11-15

 Is Wolvic planning to stick with GeckoView?

 Wolvic currently uses GeckoView.
-That said, as part of our experimentation in 2021, we showed a version of Firefox Reality backed with WPE WebKit through an abstraction layer.
-Igalia’s plans include developing a robust abstration layer for Wolvic that will allow it to be somewhat more decoupled from the underlying engine, thus allowing different engine backends.
-There is no intent to “remove GeckoView”, but rather to offer compatibility and options as things develop and change over time.
+That said, as part of our experimentation in 2021, we showed a version of Firefox Reality backed with WPE WebKit through an experimental abstraction layer.
+Igalia has since developed a a robust abstration layer which will allow it to be somewhat more decoupled from the underlying engine, thus allowing different engine backends.
+We are currently in the process of integrating a Chromium backend.

 Will Wolvic support syncing to Firefox accounts or sending tabs?